A Comprehensive Lamy Safari Fountain Pen Review

 Fountain Pen Fancy

 If you are a part of the bullet journal community, then you have probably seen fountain pens pop onto your radar from time to time.
 People seem to be using fountain pens much more nowadays, and it can make you wonder whether it’s worth getting one for yourself.
-I’ve been using fountain pens for the past three years, and I can say that they create a fun and unique experience for writing.
+I’ve been using fountain pens for the past three years, and I can say that they create a fun and unique experience as a writing utensil.
 But fountain pens can certainly be overwhelming, especially when you have never used one before in your life.
-How do you know which brand or type of fountain pen is right for you?
+How do you know which pen brands or types of fountain pens are right for you?
 In this Lamy Safari fountain pen review, I’m going to break down all the benefits and setbacks of this affordable and attractive pen for you.

 My Lamy Safari Fountain Pen Review